-You can find the Dropbox Platform developer community on a few different sites:
+You can also find the Dropbox developer community on the following sites:

-If you can't find an answer in the resources above or frequently asked questions below, you can contact API support.
-They can help you with any problems, questions, or comments you have about the Dropbox Platform.
+If you can't find an answer in the community and resources above or frequently asked questions below, you can contact API support.
+We're here to help with any problems, questions, comments, or feedback you have about the DBX Platform.

-The Dropbox Platform offers a number of APIs for different use cases:
+The DBX Platform offers a number of APIs for different use cases:

 In general, you should use the minimum permissions required for your app.
 When users link their Dropbox account to your app, they'll be asked to grant the permissions you've requested.
 We find that users are more likely to link their account if minimal permissions are requested.

-There are four permissions: Datastores only, App folder, File type, and Full Dropbox.
-Read more about how they differ on our developer guide.
+There are two permissions: App folder and Full Dropbox.
+Read more about how they differ in our developer guide.

 You can register for multiple versions of your app with different permissions and allow the user to choose the option they prefer.
 This, however, requires more work for you as the developer, additional UI, and an extra decision that your users have to make.

 Yes!
 There's no cost to you as the developer, and any type of Dropbox account, free or paid, can use your app.